ethz-asl/sampling_based_control/README.md

 Currently, only `mppi_manipulation` is supported.
 Launch it with desired paths:
 `roslaunch mppi_manipulation control.launch fixed_base:=false learner_output_path:=<PATH> torchscript_model_path:=<PATH>`
-Otherwise, default paths will be taken.
-Note that there is no error (yet) when no torch model is supplied.
+Leaving out one of two paths will disable the repective function (either no output or no loaded model).